Damian-Zuk/proton2d/README.md

 ## The Game Engine Architecture
 ### Inspiration
 The Proton2D game engine architecture is mainly based on the
 <a href="https://github.com/TheCherno/Hazel">Hazel Engine</a> architecture.
+The resources and materials provided there by the Cherno helped me learn a lot about the game engine and software architecture, which I am very thankful for.
+I highly recommend checking it out for anyone who is interested in the game engine architecture.
+Note: I am not an expert game engine developer, this is just my personal project that I worked on, and I will continue working for some time.

-Some modules as
+Modules as
 <b>Renderer</b>,
 <b>Event</b> system,
 <b>Debug</b> utilities and implementation for Windows
 <b>Input</b> and application
 <b>Window</b> were directly copied from the Hazel source code with some slight modifications.
 The organization of code into modules, represented by the `src/Proton` directory structure, closely resembles the structure found in Hazel and other game engines.
 Most of the libraries used in Proton are also used in Hazel.
-The only difference is the library for entity serialization, which Proton happens to use, which is the <a href="https://github.com/nlohmann/json">nlohmann/json</a> library.
+The only difference is the library for entity serialization, which Proton happens to use, is the <a href="https://github.com/nlohmann/json">nlohmann/json</a> library.

 ### Libraries Used
 - <a href="https://github.com/glfw/glfw">GLFW</a>